mannidung/tunestarter/README.md

 Tunestarter will use this information to download the ABC files, sort them, and create LaTeX files for each set and tune, based on a boilerplate.

-Finally, it will generate a PDF file you can bring with you on your phone or tablet or print it out (but please don't... think about the trees).
+Finally, it will generate a PDF file you can bring with you on your phone or tablet or print it (but please don't... think about the trees).

 ### Usage
 ```usage: tunestarter [-h] [--keeptmp] filepath